The Stalking Horses

-I never saw the movie Alien, which came out in 1979, and stars Sigourney Weaver as an astronaut.
-She also serves in the military and carries a gun.
+I never saw the movie Alien, which came out in 1979, starring Sigourney Weaver as an astronaut.
+She is also military and carries a gun.
 This many years later, her plastic ray-gun looks ridiculous.
 Her role as a stalking-horse succeeds because she plays a heroine.
 Women who watch Alien stay to the end because Weaver succeeds in finally killing a really terrifying alien.

 I saw the TV trailers and posters for the movie and wondered why in the hell anyone sits through such a movie.
 It takes vain imaginings to a whole new level.
-Why not just stick with killer sharks, lions, or volcanoes—real terror—instead of the limitless, sicko, imaginary, not-to-mention sexless kind?
+Why not just stick with killer sharks, lions, or volcanoes—real terror—instead of the limitless, sicko monsters who unsex the heroine?
 I mean, compare that to sexy, gun-totin' Jane Fonda in Barbarella in 1968.

 The horror movie Copycat came out in 1995, and I saw it a few years after that on cable-TV.
 It also stars Sigourney Weaver as a traumatized criminal profiler, but in a secondary role to Holly Hunter's no-nonsense police detective.
 She has to almost single-handedly take down a serial killer and won't take any crap from the immature, sexist, male officers who assist her.
 The female audiences never had it so good.

 The plot of Copycat involves a terrifying sicko who murders young co-eds for the hell of it.
-In the end, Hunter shoots the sicko to death, and the movie ends.
+In the end, The film gives sex a bad name.
+Hunter eventually shoots the sicko to death, and the movie ends.
 The fear—and frankly disgust--that the sicko generates in his female audience will limit their ability to live freely for years after.
 Real life is not nearly so scary; so why do the women audiences watch this thing?
 Do they guard themselves subconsciously against any playful risk-taking?

 Then, we come to Agent Dana Scully of the FBI, seen in this image racing into a building ordering everyone to evacuate.
 Scully is not simply an FBI agent who carries a gun, she is also a physician.
 Each episode of the X-Files serves up stories dealing mostly with hideous deaths and a fear of the unknown.
 Its logo is "The truth is out there," but the show never gives a viewer a clue about where to find it.
 It might as well advertise itself with "The aliens are out there."
 The stories usually end uncertainly.
 The bad E.T.s escape or slither back into a sewer to hunt humans another day.